 We will work with our community to eliminate systemic racism in the workplace and beyond.

-- Employer Toolkit: Although we are not experts, we will share our DEIB tools and our progress with our employer partners.
-We have added a non-discrimination paragraph to the Employer Agreement we use.
-We are available to make presentations to employers, including "Inclusive Hiring During a Pandemic," which we presented to the Antioch Chamber of Commerce in October 2020.
-(Click here for accompanying Toolkit.)
+- Inclusive Hiring for Employers: Although we are not experts, we are happy to share our DEIB tools with our employer partners and the community.
+We are available to make presentations to employers, including "Inclusive Hiring Practices."
+The accompanying toolkit includes our best practices.